 We recognize that our school is part of a culturally diverse community which has complex language and learning-related needs.
-While our students are literate in English, many students may have a mother tongue other than English or may speak a language other than English at home.
 To support language diversity and mother tongue development, students are encouraged to continue honing their language skills at home and in their community.